 "Those who are peacemakers will plant seeds of peace and reap a harvest of goodness." - James 3:18 TLB

-Before David became king, he and his 600 men were in the desert guarding the flock and workforce of a wealthy man named Nabal.
+Before David the shepherd-warrior became king, he and his 600 men were in the desert guarding the flock and workforce of a wealthy man named Nabal.
 As was customary during that time, David sent one of his servants to humbly ask Nabal for any sort of provisions that he would be willing to give David and his men.
 Nabal, being the fool that he was, answered David's plea with contempt, and refused to give him or his men anything.
-David's response to this blatant insult was: ďA lot of good it did to help this fellow.
+David's response to this blatant insult was - "A lot of good it did to help this fellow.
 We protected his flocks in the wilderness, and nothing he owned was lost or stolen.
 But he has repaid me evil for good.
 May God strike me and kill me if even one man of his household is still alive tomorrow morning!"
-(1 Samuel 25:21-22 NLT) As David arms himself and 400 of his men to take vengeance on Nabal and his household, he is intercepted by Nabalís wife, Abigail, who has been informed of her husband's rash behavior by one of her servants, and who comes bearing a wealth of provisions for David and his men.
+(1 Samuel 25:21-22 NLT) As David arms himself and 400 of his men to take vengeance on Nabal and his household, he is intercepted by Nabal's wife, Abigail, who has been informed of her husband's rash behavior by one of her servants, and who comes bearing a wealth of provisions for David and his men.
 Abigail bows before David and pleads with him not to act rashly, so that when he finally takes his place as king of Israel, he will not have on his conscience the burden of needless bloodshed and personal vengeance.
 (1 Samuel 25:30-31) David recognizes that this woman is sent by God to prevent his wrongdoing, and he relents from annihilating Nabal and his household.
 When Abigail tells her husband about the provisions she has given David and his men, Nabal has a stroke and dies.
 David, recognizing Abigail as the wise woman she is, makes her an offer of marriage, and she accepts.

 Maybe you think that it's beneath you to rescue others from acting rashly in volatile situations when the Lord calls you to.
-Scripture says otherwise. ďDear brothers, if a Christian is overcome by some sin, you who are godly should gently and humbly help him back onto the right path, remembering that next time it might be one of you who is in the wrong.
-Share each otherís troubles and problems, and so obey our Lord's command.
+Scripture says otherwise.
+"Dear brothers, if a Christian is overcome by some sin, you who are godly should gently and humbly help him back onto the right path, remembering that next time it might be one of you who is in the wrong.
+Share each other's troubles and problems, and so obey our Lord's command.
 If anyone thinks he is too good to stoop to this, he is fooling himself.
 He is really a nobody."
 (Galatians 6:1-3 TLB) Right now, you might be reading this because God has someone in mind that He wants you to assist in this area.
-Whether it's a spouse, child, parent, coworker, sibling, or friendófollow the Lordís lead and experience for yourself the incredible power of a peacemaker!
+Whether it's a spouse, child, parent, coworker, sibling, or friend - follow the Lord's lead and experience for yourself the incredible power of a peacemaker!

 Prayer: Lord, teach me how to be a peacemaker for Christ.
 Give me the divine wisdom, discernment, and courage I need to succeed in this role.
 Show me how to pray for, encourage, and advise those whom You put in my path.
-And provide me with a fellow peacemaker when Iím the one who needs rescuing.
+And provide me with a fellow peacemaker when I am the one who needs rescuing.
 Thank You for the rich rewards that are awaiting me as I follow and promote Your kind of peace!